neonkore/Nunicode/README.md

 [ISO/IEC 10646][] (PDF) clearly says that if BOM is not present, encoding should be considered BE, however sometimes you can see UTF-16 defined simply as "host-endian".
-This is misinterpretation of UTF-16 definition, but for the purpose of decoding and encoding strings in host endianess, nunicode implements UTF-16HE and UTF-32HE encodings.
+This is misinterpretation of UTF-16 definition, but for the purpose to be compatible with such implementations, nunicode implement non-standard UTF-16HE and UTF-32HE encodings.

-Note that ``nu_utf16_read_bom()`` will default encoding to UTF-16BE if BOM is not present in string, therefore HE variants are need to be used explicitely when required.
+Note that ``nu_utf16_read_bom()`` will default encoding to UTF-16BE if BOM is not present in string, as standard demands.
+Therefore HE variants are need to be used explicitely when required.

 [ISO/IEC 10646]: http://www.itscj.ipsj.or.jp/sc2/open/02n4125/FCD10646-Main.pdf